IJuanTM/simpl/add-ons/auth/README.md

 Complete authentication system for Simpl projects with user management, email verification, password reset, and admin controls.

-**Depends on the [`db`](../db/README.md) add-on** for its query builder, migration/seeder runners, and scheduler - install that first (or it'll be installed for you automatically, once the installer supports add-on dependencies).
+**Depends on the [`db`](../db/README.md) add-on** for its query builder, migration/seeder runners, and scheduler - the installer resolves this automatically, installing `db` first if it isn't already present.

 ## Features